 We’ve all been taken advantage of at work.
 A bold statement I know!
 But one that I believe is true.
 Think about any overtime you’ve ever done and not been paid for.
 Most of us would rather put that time into non-work related activities.
-Sure, I understand that some of you might not have minded, but ultimately those extra hours were for the benefit of the company and probably not your own, unless of course it resulted in a bonus or promotion.
+Sure, some of you might not have minded, but ultimately those extra hours were for the benefit of the company and probably not your own, unless of course it resulted in a bonus or promotion.

 But in many situations that doesn’t happen.
 If you’re like me, you may find it difficult to say ‘no’ to your boss, especially when they say ‘I know it’s not your job do this, but I would really appreciate it if you picked up this task’ or ‘we really need to get this done, do you mind staying back to finish it?’.
 Then before you know it, that small favour becomes an expectation and part of your job, with no benefit to you.
 Take my advice, learn to say no.